goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 18. Refactoring for Vendor Splitting

 - With code splitting and vendor asset, we can decrease the time that loads up an application on subsequent visits.
 - When we do code splitting in vendor dependencies.
-Rather than single bundle.js in filename in webpack.config, we are going to specifically tell webpack before it starts to parse any of our code that we want it to split up our codebase into two separate secions.
+Rather than single bundle.js in filename in webpack.config, we are going to specifically tell webpack before it starts to parse any of our code that we want it to split up our codebase into two separate sections.
 - Vendor Splitting
   - Code will change quite frequently.
 However libraries and modules we use are not going to change frequently.
 Therefore we make a file called 'vendor.js' by seperated from bundle.js which is the file that contains bunch of codes and decrease load up time.